 Book Talks and Book Events

-Our monthly meetings are typically held on the second Friday of the month in the evening.
+Our monthly meetings are typically held on the second Friday of the month, in the evening, at the Maison Fraternelle des Agents Parachutistes and sometimes on a Wednesday lunch hour at the Club Prince Albert.

 William Bache gave an outline of Sven Lindqvist's Exterminate All The Brutes.
 The book is a good introduction to how European powers used Darwinian natural selection theories and scientific racism to justify slavery and their global imperial ambitions.
-These ideologies were successful due to advances in firepower coupled with the ability of...
+The imperial powers were successful due to advances in firepower coupled with the ability of...

 Trip DuBard told the story of Helene, a young "Aryan looking" daughter of German Jewish refugees living in the Ixelles area of Brussels.
 The resistance movement recruited her to work inside the Gestapo secret police headquarters, 453 Avenue Louise, Brussels.
 She was able to copy the nightly "black" lists of Jews and resistance members targeted for...